 Round 1 Surveys are now closed.
-The Survey results for the City of Ventura and the City of Thousand Oaks helped inform the development of the initial energy action plan strategies.
-Round 2 Survey for the City of Ventura provided feedback on some specific strategy ideas for improving energy performance in residential and commercial buildings.
-Your voice and insight is a vital component to creating a sustainable future.
+The survey results for the City of Ventura and the City of Thousand Oaks helped inform the development of the initial energy action plan strategies.
+Round 2 Survey results for the City of Ventura provided feedback on some specific strategy ideas for improving energy performance in residential and commercial buildings.
+Your voice and insight are a vital component to creating a sustainable future.
 If you’d like to stay involved, please see our recommended steps below.

 This is YOUR chance to get involved!
 Here’s how:

-- Look out for more opportunities to provide your input in Fall 2018.
+- Look out for more opportunities to provide your input in Spring 2020.

 - Subscribe to our mailing list below to receive updates on project developments and upcoming engagement activities, and to solicit feedback on draft documents.